FORMAL RESTRUCTURING UNDER THE BIA

-A Division I Proposal (“Proposal”) is a legal binding process governed by the Bankruptcy and Insolvency Act (BIA) that can only be administered by a Licensed Insolvency Trustee (“LIT”).
+A Division I Proposal (“Proposal”) is a legally binding process governed by the Bankruptcy and Insolvency Act (BIA) that can only be administered by a Licensed Insolvency Trustee (“LIT”).

 Unlike informal negotiations, a Proposal acts as a binding contract between you and your creditors.
 A Proposal is very flexible and can be tailored to your company’s specific financial circumstances.
 It often includes a deferral of time for payment, an offer to settle in full satisfaction at something less than 100 cents on the dollar, converting debt to equity or a combination of all of these.